 Accredited register membership

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I specialise in working with people with Autism Spectrum Conditions, related co-morbidities and neurodiverse differences.
+I specialise in working with people with Autism Spectrum Conditions, neurodiverse differences and related co-morbidities.

 Please see my website for further information: www.emmawestoncounselling.com

-As well as face to face appointments, I can offer appointments by telephone, online and home visits where appropriate.
+As well as face to face appointments, I can offer online appointments and home visits where appropriate.